Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Contributions

 \section{Contributions}

 Krzysztof, Guoqing and Marwin conceptualized the work.
 Guoqing created \smilesmodel, while Krzysztof developed \locmodel~and the ensembling procedure.
 Hubert and Aleksei performed evaluations on Novartis data.
 Holger, Rishi and Mike advised the project.
 Piotr built the feasibility model, which was scaled up to Pistachio by Krzysztof.
 Guoqing built the forward model.
-Marwin performed data curation, analysed model outputs, and conducted the study with expert chemists.
-Krzysztof ran the search experiments.
+Marwin performed data curation, analysed model outputs (with help from Junren), and conducted the study with expert chemists.
+Austin built the backbone for multi-step search, which was extended by Krzysztof who ran the search experiments.
 Paper was written by Krzysztof, Guoqing and Marwin, with feedback from the other authors.
 The project was mentored by Marwin.